Matthew Wright (American football): Pittsburgh Steelers

-Wright was signed by the Pittsburgh Steelers as an undrafted free agent following the 2019 NFL Draft.
+Wright was signed by the Pittsburgh Steelers as an undrafted free agent following the 2019 NFL draft.
 He was waived on August 31, 2019, during final roster cuts.

 Tampa Bay Vipers

-On October 16, 2019, Wright was selected by the Tampa Bay Vipers in Phase 5 of the 2020 XFL Draft.
+On October 16, 2019, Wright was selected by the Tampa Bay Vipers of the XFL in Phase 5 of the 2020 XFL draft.
 On January 22, 2020, he was released during training camp.

 Pittsburgh Steelers (second stint)

 On November 30, 2020, Wright was re-signed by the Steelers to their practice squad.
-He was elevated to the active roster on December 7, December 26, and January 2, 2021, for the team's weeks 13, 16, and 17 games against the Washington Football Team, Indianapolis Colts, and Cleveland Browns, and reverted to the practice squad after each game.
+He was elevated to the active roster on December 7, December 26, and January 2, 2021, for the team's Weeks 13, 16, and 17 games against the Washington Football Team, Indianapolis Colts, and Cleveland Browns, and reverted to the practice squad after each game.
 Wright was two-of-two on extra points against Washington, and made his first career field goal from 37 yards out.
 Wright finished the season having made all four of his field goal attempts, including a long of 46 yards, and all seven extra point attempts.

 On January 18, 2021, following the season, Wright's practice squad contract with the team expired.

 Detroit Lions

 On January 22, 2021, the Detroit Lions signed Wright to a reserve/futures contract.
-On August 10, 2021, the Lions waived Wright.

 Jacksonville Jaguars

-On September 27, 2021, Wright was signed to the Jacksonville Jaguars practice squad.
-On October 16, 2021, he was signed to the Jaguars' active roster.

-On October 10, 2021, Wright got his first start in the Jaguars' Week 5 game against the Tennessee Titans.
-He went 0/1, missing a 53-yard field goal and 1/2 on extra points.

-On October 17, 2021, in an NFL International Series game played in London, England against the Miami Dolphins, Wright went 3/3 on field goals, including a career-long 54-yard field goal and a game-winning 53-yard field goal that snapped the Jaguars' 20-game losing streak and gave them their first win since September 13, 2020.
-For his performance he was awarded AFC Special Teams Player Of The Week.
-On October 19, 2021, Wright was named the starter going forward as Jacksonville cut former starter, Josh Lambo, from their roster.
+On September 27, 2021, Wright was signed to the Jacksonville Jaguars' practice squad.
+On October 16, he was promoted to the active roster.
+On October 10, Wright got his first start in the Jaguars' Week 5 matchup against the Tennessee Titans.
+He went 0-for-1, missing a 53-yard field goal and 1-for-2 on extra points.
+On October 17, in an NFL International Series game played in London, England against the Miami Dolphins, Wright went 3-for-3 on field goals, including a career-long 54-yard field goal and a game-winning 53-yard field goal that snapped the Jaguars' 20-game losing streak and gave them their first win since September 13, 2020.
+For his performance, Wright was awarded AFC Special Teams Player Of The Week.
+On October 19, he was named the starter going forward as Jacksonville cut former starter, Josh Lambo, from their roster.

-On May 11, 2022, Wright was waived.
+On May 11, 2022, Wright was waived by the Jaguars.

 Kansas City Chiefs

 Wright was signed to the Kansas City Chiefs' practice squad on September 27, 2022.
-He was elevated to the active roster on October 1, 2022, and then reverted back to the practice squad after the game.
-He was elevated again on October 10, 2022.
-In the Chiefs' week 5 game against the Las Vegas Raiders, he broke what was at the time the Chiefs' franchise record for longest field goal with a 59-yard field goal.
+He was elevated to the active roster on October 1, and then reverted back to the practice squad after the game.
+Wright was elevated again on October 10.
+In the Week 5 matchup against the Las Vegas Raiders, he broke what was at the time the Chiefs' franchise record for longest field goal with a 59-yard field goal.

 Pittsburgh Steelers (third stint)

-On November 9, 2022, Wright was signed by the Pittsburgh Steelers off the Chiefs practice squad.
-He was released on December 10, 2022.
+On November 9, 2022, Wright was signed by the Steelers off the Chiefs practice squad.
+He was released on December 10.